Who Owns Sales Compensation?

 Who own sales compensation?
-The “2017 Sales Compensation Trends Survey” provides insight into this question.
+The Alexander Group Sales Compensation Trends Survey provides insight into this question.
 More than 120 companies provided responses to governance and accountability questions.
 The responses provide a helpful overview of contemporary practices regarding sales compensation management.
-However, notice in the responses below, most “ownership” questions never identify a dominant owner—a greater than 50 percent response rate.
+However, notice in the responses below, most “ownership” questions never identify a dominant owner—a greater than 50% response rate.

 Sales Compensation Program Ownership

-Many companies (40 percent) assign ownership of the sales compensation plan to sales management/ sales operations.
+Many companies (40%) assign ownership of the sales compensation plan to sales management/ sales operations.
 The division leader (CEO, COO, president or general manager) is the second most cited owner of the sales compensation plan.

-Once again, sales management/sales operations (40 percent) undertakes responsibility for the redesign effort.
+Once again, sales management/sales operations (40%) undertakes responsibility for the redesign effort.

-Our preference is for companies to use a “sales compensation design task force” (28 percent) to review the sales compensation program.
+Our preference is for companies to use a “sales compensation design task force” (28%) to review the sales compensation program.
 Such a task force approach can bring together the diverse objectives of sales, HR, marketing and finance.

-Confirming the importance of the sales compensation program, 48.8 percent of the companies require the leader’s (CEO, COO, president or general manager) approval.
+Confirming the importance of the sales compensation program, 48.8% of the companies require the leader’s (CEO, COO, president or general manager) approval.

 What about day-to-day program management?
-Almost 50 percent (48.8 percent) of the companies assign this task to sales operations (see the following chart).
+Almost 50% (48.8%) of the companies assign this task to sales operations (see the following chart).

 Questions from field managers and plan participants regarding plan application often arise daily.
 And, sales compensation programs often have many tracking and reporting issues regarding quotas, sales crediting, adjustments and revisions.
 Sales operations is ideally suited to monitor and manage the program on a day-to-day basis.

-Finance (32.8 percent) or sales operations (31.2 percent) are the typical administrators of sales compensation: calculations, record keeping and reporting.
+Finance (32.8%) or sales operations (31.2%) are the typical administrators of sales compensation: calculations, record keeping and reporting.

-While the data from the “2017 Sales Compensation Trends Survey” does not provide conclusive ownership answers, the trends suggest the following:
+While the data from the Alexander Group Sales Compensation Trends Survey does not provide conclusive ownership answers, the trends suggest the following: